 Structuring your company’s accounting infrastructure is always a challenge, no matter your size or success level.
 One of the questions companies often find themselves asking is about the differences between controllers and accountants.

 Controllers and accountants are closely related.
 The main difference between the two roles is the level of oversight controllers provide to their respective organizations.
 This article discusses the differences between an accountant and a controller.
 Though the two roles have differences, they are both integral parts of any accounting team.

 Continue reading to learn about the differences between an accountant and a controller.

 At Fully Accountable, we understand your business has unique accounting needs.
 Our full-service digital accounting firm — equipped with digital accountants, controllers, and strategic CFOs — — can formulate a comprehensive accounting plan that suits your industry needs.

 Accountant Vs. Controller

-Accountants and controllers mostly fulfill the same roles and responsibilities.
+Whether you hire a full-time accountant or controller or you use outsourced accounting services, accountants and controllers mostly offer the same services.
 However, a controller is a more senior position responsible for managing the firm’s accounting-related activities.

-Junior accountants rarely hold controller positions and the vast majority of controllers hold at least several years of experience and various professional certifications.
-Additionally, most controllers start as public accountants and work their way up in corporate settings before earning the trust necessary to fulfill controller duties.
+Junior accountants rarely hold controller positions.
+The majority of controllers also have at least several years of experience and various professional certifications.
+Additionally, most controllers start as public accountants.
+They then work their way up in corporate settings before earning the trust necessary to fulfill controller duties.

 What Is an Accountant?